 It’s very easy to get carried away, however, over-indulging in hours upon hours of TV coverage as the soothing voice of Sean Kelly and excitable vernacular of Carlton Kirby whisk you away into Tour de France dreamland.
 You begin salivating at the thought of a De Gendt-led breakaway, shaking as Jonathan Edwards draws the daily viewing to a close, even humming the melodic Tour de France theme tune as you sleep.

 If you’re displaying any one of these symptoms, you may have become what’s known as a Tour addict.
-Here some other helpful signs to aid in your self-diagnosis…
+Here are some other helpful signs to aid in your self-diagnosis.

 As the Tour goes on and Velon releases more and more of their rider statistics, you become awash with knowledge, entering the cycling matrix.
 You can recite Chris Froome’s FTP in a heartbeat, the Gorilla-like watts of Andre Greipel in a bunch sprint, even the lengths of Tom Dumoulin’s socks.

-Watching the pros for hours on end can teach you a lot about cycling, some good, but a lot bad.
-Learning all the different hand gestures and instructions is an enjoyable task and can really improve your own riding experience, especially when out with a group.
+Watching the pros for hours on end can teach you a lot about cycling, some good but a lot worse.
+Learning different hand gestures and instructions is an enjoyable task and can improve your own riding experience, especially when out with a group.

-However, there are quite a few nasty habits we can pick up from the pros, especially with regards to their aimless disposal of empty water bottles.
+However, there are quite a few nasty habits we can pick up from the pros, especially regarding their aimless disposal of empty water bottles.
 The average team takes 3,000 bottles to the Tour de France – we’d be lucky to own anything from three to four.
-Try to avoid lobbing your empty bidons at unsuspecting school kids, they’re not the adoring fans you see on TV and will certainly not be averse to chucking one right back at you.
+Try to avoid lobbing your empty bidons at unsuspecting school kids; they’re not the adoring fans you see on TV and will certainly not be opposed to chucking one right back at you.

-Many fans, even the commentators themselves, struggle to distinguish between riders of the same team, often having to resort to scouring the start list to cross-match the numbers on their jerseys.
-This is no problem for you, however, the muscle definition, length, and distribution of pulsing veins on a rider’s legs enough for you to identify them as they ping off the front of the peloton.
+Many fans, even the commentators themselves, struggle to distinguish between riders of the same team, often resorting to scouring the start list to cross-match the numbers on their jerseys; this is no problem for you.
+However, the muscle definition, length, and distribution of pulsing veins on a rider’s legs are enough for you to identify them as they ping off the front of the peloton.